 Are men admitted to Mills College?

 Yes!
-While Mills College upholds a proud tradition as a liberal arts institution for undergraduate women, all graduate programs at Mills enroll both men and women.
+While Mills College upholds a proud tradition as a liberal arts institution for undergraduate self-identified women, all graduate programs at Mills enroll students of any gender identity.

 When are the application deadlines?

 The deadline for spring applications is October 15 (MA in early childhood education alone and all educational leadership programs).
 The priority/round 1 deadline for fall applications to the School of Education is January 15.
 Our round 2 deadline is March 15, round 3 is May 1, and final/round 4 is July 15.
 See our Application Deadlines pages for further information.